-No. The one percent limitation is imposed on each state not each LEA.
-As part of the state's commitment that all students receive access to enrolled grade-level academic curriculum standards and that there are high expectations for all students, the state is responsible for ensuring LEAs understand that an alternate assessment exists for students who meet the criteria as students with the most significant cognitive disability and who are taught alternate academic curriculum standards aligned with their enrolled grade-level standards.
+No. The one percent limitation is imposed on each state, not on each LEA.
+As part of the state's commitments that all students receive access to enrolled grade-level academic curriculum standards and that there are high expectations for all students, the state is responsible for ensuring that LEAs understand that an alternate assessment exists for students who meet the criteria as students with the most significant cognitive disabilities and who are taught alternate academic curriculum standards aligned with their enrolled grade-level standards.
 Just as an ARD committee uses the student's data to drive the development and implementation of all other components of the student's individualized education program (IEP), the ARD committee reviews the student's data to determine the most appropriate assessment within the context of the definitions and criteria set by the state.
-When an LEA has more than one percent of its student population participating in STAAR Alternate 2, federal requirements mandate the collection of information from the LEA assuring that testing decisions were made in accordance with the laws and the state's criteria, as well as justification statements as to why it was necessary for the LEA to exceed one percent.
+When an LEA has more than one percent of its student population participating in STAAR Alternate 2, federal requirements mandate the collection of information from the LEA assuring that testing decisions were made in accordance with the law and with the state's criteria, as well as justification statements as to why it was necessary for the LEA to exceed the one percent threshold.